Partition regularity of infinite parallelepiped sets: Introduction

 {\G{\bullet}} In general, the proper IP sets need not be partition regular.
 Consider the fan semilattice $S$, colored as follows:

 The entire semilattice is a proper IP set, but the only monochromatic IP set for this coloring is a singleton.
-It follows that, for a semigroup to have the proper IP sets partition regular, it may not include the fan semilattice as a subsemigroup.
+It follows that, for a semigroup to have the proper IP sets partition regular, it cannot include the fan semilattice as a subsemigroup.

 For which semigroups are the proper IP sets partition regular?
 This problem was raised, for example, by Andrews and Goldbring~\cite[Question~4.9]{AG}.
 We provide a complete solution: the proper IP sets in a semigroup are partition regular if and only if the semigroup has no subsemigroup of one of three explicit types.
 We also establish the equivalence of this feature to other fundamental notions of additive coloring theory.
 Finally, using our results, we prove that if a semigroup $S$ contains a monochromatic proper IP set for each finite coloring of the entire semigroup, then for each finite coloring it contains \emph{infinitely many} pairwise disjoint monochromatic proper IP sets.